 2) "What is the list of filenames including extensions that are specified as the default document?"

-The list of default filenames will vary from server to server -- if you have purchased shared hosting, you will often have access to a control panel where these could be set.
-For example, the hosting provider www.arvixe.com uses the following list for at least some of their accounts and this list can be altered by the user.
-In other situations, such as the NVCC myDrive server and the NVCC faculty server, students and faculty are probably not enabled to set these.:
+The list of default filenames will vary from server to server -- if you have purchased shared hosting, you may have access to a control panel where these could be set.
+On Windows servers running IIS, the default documents can be set in the config.sys file (see example below) In other situations, such as the NVCC myDrive server and the NVCC faculty server, students and faculty are probably not enabled to set these.

 If the server has been enabled to display a default document for this website and the URL does not include a filename, the server will return the file in the folder whose filename matches the first filename in the default document list.
 If the folder does not contain such a filename, it looks for the second document in the list, and so forth.
 Both the filename and the extension need to match.